-The principal forms of indebtedness that the County is authorized to incur include bonds and warrants, general obligation bond anticipation notes, special or limited obligation warrants and various revenue anticipation warrants and warrants relating to enterprises.
+The principal forms of indebtedness that the County is authorized to incur include general obligation bonds, general obligation warrants, general obligation bond anticipation notes, special or limited obligation warrants and various revenue anticipation bonds and warrants relating to enterprises.
 In addition, the County has the power to enter into certain leases which constitute a charge upon the general credit of the County.
-Under existing law, the County may issue general obligation warrants only after a favorable vote of the electorate of the County.
+Under existing law, the County may issue general obligation bonds only after a favorable vote of the electorate of the County.
 General and special obligation warrants issued for certain specified purposes may be issued without voter approval.

 The County Financial Control Act generally prohibits the issuance of warrants by counties unless at the time of such issuance funds are available for their payment.
-The statutes pursuant to which the Series 2002-C Warrants were issued, as well as certain other statutes authorizing Alabama counties to issue general and special obligation warrants for certain specified capital and other similar purposes, expressly negate the application of the County Financial Control Act to such warrants.
+The statutes pursuant to which the Series 2003-B Warrants are being issued, as well as certain other statutes authorizing Alabama counties to issue general and special obligation warrants for certain specified capital and other similar purposes, expressly negate the application of the County Financial Control Act to such warrants.
 With certain minor and narrow exceptions, however, Alabama counties may not incur long-term debt for payment of current operating expenses, and the County Financial Control Act has the practical effect of prohibiting deficit financing for current operations.